pluginpal/strapi-plugin-sitemap/README.md

 > `required:` NO | `type:` bool | `default:` true

+###### Key: `defaultLanguageUrlType`

+This setting will add an additionnal `<link />` tag into each sitemap urls bundles with value `hreflang="x-default"` and the path of you choice.
+The hreflang x-default value is used to specify the language and region neutral URL for a piece of content when the site doesn't support the user's language and region.
+For example, if a page has hreflang annotations for English and Spanish versions of a page along with an x-default value pointing to the English version, French speaking users are sent to the English version of the page due to the x-default annotation.
+The x-default page can be a language and country selector page, the page where you redirect users when you have no content for their region, or just the version of the content that you consider default.

+> `required:` NO | `type:` string | `default:` ''

 ## 🔧 Config
 Config can be changed in the `config/plugins.js` file in your Strapi project.
 You can overwrite the config like so: